Kyobo Life decides not to bid for Woori Finance Holdings

-SEOUL South Korea's unlisted Kyobo Life Insurance has decided not to bid for a 6 trillion Korean won ($5.2 billion) controlling stake in Woori Finance Holdings 053000.KS, the company said on Friday.
+SEOUL, July 27 South Korea's unlisted Kyobo Life Insurance has decided not to bid for a 6 trillion Korean won ($5.2 billion) controlling stake in Woori Finance Holdings , the company said on Friday.

 The South Korean government put up for sale a 57 percent stake in Woori as the third attempt by the current administration to privatise the nation's largest banking group.